0x3F3F/0x3F3F.github.io/_posts/2019-01-01-2018_Portfolio-Review.md

 Brexit (or `GBP` performance) also adds an additional complication.
 The worry is I feel forced take a position to avoid a 10% currency hit, only to then take a 40% equity hit.
 I'm going to try and not do that.

-To summarise: I'm in no rush to invest in a market that I'm wary of, and have no clear plan other than to average in.
+To summarise, I'm in no rush to invest in a market that I'm wary of, and have no clear plan other than to average in.
 I'm vaguely thinking of waiting for a 20-30% drop before averaging in, which would correspond to the 2016 level from where the index took off in what looks like a blow-off top.
 Saying that, things do tend to overshoot.